Singine/Singine/README.md

-│ immerse yourself in different places and cultures,                                                                       │ │ and make as many earnest attempts as you can.                                                                            │ │                                                                                                                          │ │ That is life.                                                                                                            │ │                                                                                                                          │
+│ immerse yourself in different places and cultures,                                                                       │ │ and make as many earnest attempts as you can.                                                                            │ │                                                                                                                          │ │ That is life!                                                                                                            │ │                                                                                                                          │
 └──────────────────────────────────────────────────────────────────────────────────────────────────────────── Carpe diem. ─┘
 ```